 Study system

 The study was conducted at the Kalahari Meerkat Project, within the Kuruman River Reserve in South Africa.
-We collected the data during winter months on five distinct habituated meerkat groups: HM17 (7 individuals) in August and September 2017, HM19 (18 individuals) in June and July 2019 and L19 (19 individuals) in August 2019, and ZU21 (13 individuals) and NQ21 (11 individuals).
+We collected the data during winter months on five distinct habituated meerkat groups: HM17 (7 individuals) in August and September 2017, HM19 (18 individuals) in June and July 2019, L19 (19 individuals) in August 2019, ZU21 (13 individuals) in XX and NQ21 (11 individuals) in XX.
 Groups were chosen for their high level of habituation to humans and positive responses to wearing a collar.
-Individuals were classified into 6 different status: juveniles (<3 months), sub-adults (<1 year), yearlings (<2 years), adults (2+ years), dominant males and dominant females.
+Individuals were assigned to one of six different classes that confer status: juveniles (<3 months), sub-adults (<1 year), yearlings (<2 years), adults (2+ years), dominant males and dominant females.
 Three individuals were recorded both in HM17 and HM19.

 Tag design

-To simultaneously record the trajectories of all individuals in a social meerkat group, we designed small (<25 g) collars consisting of a GPS unit (Gipsy 5, Techosmart, Colleverde, Italy) and its battery (ER14250M) fixed on 5 mm-wide leather strap and protected from shocks and sand by wrapping in parafilm and covering with 2-part epoxy glue.
-The length of the strap was adjusted individually for each meerkat thanks to prior neck measurements.
-The closing mechanism was constituted of 2 magnets (1*5*5mm) glued to 3-D printed plastic clasps at each end of the leather strap, designed to be able to close easily but to require human intervention to open.
-Finished tags weighed between 22 and 25g.
-Once fitted on a meerkat, the GPS board would sit on back of the neck, with the whip antenna pointing down the back of the individual (Figure 1a).
+To simultaneously record the trajectories of all individuals in a social group, we designed small (<25 g) collars consisting of a GPS unit (Gipsy 5, Techosmart, Colleverde, Italy) and its battery (ER14250M) fixed on 5 mm-wide leather strap and protected from shocks and sand by wrapping in parafilm and covering with 2-part epoxy glue.
+The length of the strap was adjusted individually for each meerkat based on prior neck measurements.
+The closing mechanism constituted of 2 magnets (1*5*5mm) glued to 3-D printed plastic clasps at each end of the leather strap, designed to be able to close easily but to require human intervention to open.
+The combined tag and collar weight was between 22 and 25g.
+Once fitted on a meerkat, the GPS board sat on the back of the neck, with the whip antenna pointing down the back of the individual (Figure 1a).

 Tag deployment duty cycle and retrieval

-All GPS units for a given meerkat group were programmed to start on the same day and to record at 1 fix/second for 3 hours every day during free foraging times, either in the morning after the group had left the sleeping burrow, or in the afternoon before returning to it depending on the recording round.
-Recording duration ranged from 6 days to 14 days (with two deployments) depending on groups.
-We deployed the collars in the morning between the time individuals emerged from the communal burrow and when they began foraging.
 In winter months, meerkats typically spend up to an hour at the communal burrow before moving off to forage.
 During this time they are typically relaxed and often stand upright in the sun to warm up or groom one another, thus presenting an ideal opportunity for non-invasive collar deployment.
 To deploy collars, one person would slowly approach a meerkat and start grooming its neck to test receptivity.
 If the target remained stationary and showed no sign of discomfort, the person would then try to clasp an appropriately-sized collar around its neck, stopping if the meerkat recoiled or moved away.
 To collar some individuals, a second person presented a water bottle to distract them, and the collar was deployed on the outstretched neck of the drinking meerkat.
 After two failed attempts for a given individual, it would be left alone for the rest of the day to prevent any risk of de-habituation.
 At the end of data collection, collars were taken off much in the same way as they were put on, though sometimes as well during foraging since removal could be done much more quickly and easily than deployment.
 Juveniles individuals were too small to wear a collar, therefore their movement could not be recorded.
+All GPS units of a given group were synchronized to start on the same day and to record at 1 fix/second for 3 hours every day during free foraging times.
+Foraging times occured in the morning after the group had left the sleeping burrow, or in the afternoon before return to their burrow depending on the recording round.
+We recorded movements for each group for 6 days to 14 days (with two deployments) depending on groups.
+We deployed the collars in the morning between the time individuals emerged from the communal burrow and when they began foraging.

 Focal recordings of untagged individuals and scans